 Dr. Zhuravleva earned her Bachelor’s and Master’s degrees in Materials Science and Engineering from the Moscow State University of Fine Chemical Technology, Russia, and her Ph.D. in Materials Science and Engineering from Tohoku University, Japan.
 Her dissertation research included crystal growth of rare earth orthoaluminates using the micro-pulling-down and the Czochralski methods and scintillation characterization.
 In 2009, Dr. Zhuravleva joined the Scintillation Materials Research Center (SMRC) at the College of Engineering, University of Tennessee, as a Postdoctoral Research Associate.
 She joined the Materials Science and Engineering Department as a Research Assistant Professor in 2011 and as a tenure-track faculty in 2015.
-Much of her research on discovery and Bridgman crystal growth of halide scintillators for gamma-ray spectroscopy applications is done at the SMRC.
-She partners with Siemens Medical Imaging to advance detection capabilities of new technology for non-invasive molecular imaging of disease.
-She has been selected by the US Department of Homeland Security to lead a 5-year project on developing a large-scale crystal growth technology of high resolution radiation detector materials.
-Dr. Zhuravleva teaches an undergraduate level course on introduction to materials science and engineering and a graduate level course on scintillator materials and crystal growth.
-She has authored or co-authored over 40 technical papers and has contributed to over 100 technical presentations at national and international conferences.
+She continues to actively collaborate with the SMRC on various projects related to discovery and development of novel scintillators.
+Dr. Zhuravleva teaches undergraduate courses on introduction to materials science and engineering, thermodynamics, and processing of ceramics as well as a graduate course on scintillator materials.
+She has authored or co-authored 80 peer-reviewed technical papers, 12 U.S. patents, and has contributed to over 120 technical presentations at professional conferences.

-Discovery, synthesis, and characterization of new materials for use in radiation detection for homeland security and medical imaging applications
+- Discovery, synthesis and characterization of scintillators (single crystals and ceramics) for homeland security and medical imaging applications.

 Ph.D., Tohoku University, Japan: Bulk Crystal Growth From the Melt, Inorganic Scintillation Materials